-Ex-Vail employee allegedly had sex with prostituted child in Glenwood Springs
+Vail employee allegedly slept with child prostitute in Glenwood Springs

 The man charged with soliciting a minor for prostitution in Glenwood Springs is a Gypsum resident and worked for the town of Vail for more than 24 years, the Post Independent has learned.

 Ronald Braden, 53, appeared in Garfield County District Court Wednesday on bond, and was released with a court protection order prohibiting him from having contact with children under 18 years of age.

 Judge Denise Lynch of the 9th District also ordered Braden to remain in Colorado, unless granted permission to travel from the court, according to case documents.

 Braden had led information services for town of Vail since he was hired in June 1994, most recently holding the title of director.
 Braden’s employment with the town of Vail officially ended Monday, a spokesperson for the town said, and he was placed on leave Oct.
 24.

 Braden’s charges are included in a larger Colorado grand jury indictment handed down Oct.
 22, alleging a prostitution ring operated out of the former Plaza Inn, which is no longer in business, in north Glenwood Springs.